NieneB/InternshipReport/index.md

 The test with the questionnaire was conducted very quickly and not thoroughly.
 The statements posed may be too positively asked.
 5 levels might be giving the people an opportunity of choosing 3 which is too neutral.
 The participants were biased and influenced by that they like heritage and understand the project in the bigger picture.
 More participants were needed and in the target group description.

 Overall the application was perceived attractive and beautiful.
+As the scores of the questionnaire are on the positive side.
+The functionality scored the lowest as the user requirements scored slightly higher.

 # Conclusion
 Although the overall time span of the project was too short, a first prototype application was developed.
 Which already shows the potential of explaining the field-names in correlation to its direct environment.